hdr-bgnn/BGNN_Snakemake/README.md

    11- source activate snakemake # Again!
 Same as before

-   12- snakemake --cores 4 --use-singularity --config list=List/list_lepomis_INHS.csv # the first time, it may take sometime to download the container and some models.
+   12- snakemake --cores 4 --use-singularity --config --directory=data list=List/list_lepomis_INHS.csv # the first time, it may take sometime to download the container and some models.

    13- exit # exit the computing node